ONEARMY/community-platform/CONTRIBUTING.md

 Running `yarn format` from the project root prior to committing will ensure the code you're adding is formatted to align with the standards of this project.

-We expect code to follow standard best practices, such as, simple, clear and self-documenting code, with meaningful names, avoid deep nesting and prop-drilling, and avoid unnecessary abstractions.
+We expect code to follow standard practices:

+- Simple, clear and self-documenting code, with meaningful names.
+- avoid deep nesting and prop-drilling and avoid unnecessary abstractions.
+- Create additional functions if it would aid code readability.
+- Extend existing functions over creating new ones.
+- Don't add code comments.

 ## ✅ Testing

 Writing tests is crucial for maintaining a robust and reliable codebase.
 Tests provide a safety net that helps catch errors and unintended behaviour changes before they reach production.
+Keep them simple and as easy to read as the other code.

 Test Writing Guidelines: